VivRibbon/shell-scripts/README.md

 ## Weather
 Calls curl wttr.in to display the weather in the terminal, updating every hour by default.
 Call with -a to see an ASCII display of the report for the next few days, -g to see a graph, -m to see a map, or -l for a one-line display.
 After any of these arguments, write a location name or airport code to get weather for that area - otherwise it'll default to your location.
 Calling the script with no argument will display the graph by default, calling it with a place name as the first (and only) argument will display the graph for that location.

+## WRDCNT
+Super simple script to call wc with any number of files and return word, line, and character account clearly marked.

 ## Clear Pictures
 Moves into a chosen directory and removes all files following a chosen pattern.
 I use it to clear my screenshots folder, hence the name.